robfatland/greenandblack/index.md

-# Rob's please just make it green and black instructions
+# Just make it green and black

 This repository concerns (a) working on a PC (b) with Ubuntu (Debian) Linux installed (c) feeling very unhappy with color-coded text in bash and vi (vim) and (d) changing it to all be green text on a black background.
 This personal bias was acquired in the mid 1980s.

-All of this material is available on StackOverflow etcetera; but I wearied of re-looking-it-up all the time.
+Nothing tricky or hidden here; I just wearied of re-looking-it-up all the time.

 ## bash: